 - NAEYC or National Association for the Education of Young Children is very well known.
 It is usually one of the first association’s child development students become affiliated with.

 - NAFCC or National Association for Family Child Care.
 This organization is specific to Family Child Care Providers and thus a very helpful affiliation.

 - Volunteer – If you have time, maybe think about volunteering for a few hours at a local preschool or daycare center.
 Believe me, the experience is invaluable.
-Most centers are glad and willing to accept the free help.
-Meanwhile, you can benefit from seeing the behind the scenes of how they manage their day.
-You will see how they care for multiple children and maneuver through a typical day in child care.
+Most centers are glad and willing to accept free help.
+Meanwhile, you can benefit from seeing the behind-the-scenes of how they manage their day.
+You will see how they care for multiple children and maneuver through a typical day in childcare.

-- Paperwork, schedule, etc. – Early on I decided I wanted to convey a very professional impression to parents that toured my child care.
+- Paperwork, schedule, etc. – Early on I decided I wanted to convey a very professional impression to parents that toured my childcare.
 I started with a business card of course.
-But soon developed handouts, menus, application forms, etc. I would provide these materials to parents when they met with me.
+But soon developed handouts, menus, application forms, portfolio, etc. I would provide these materials to parents when they met with me.
 Parents are used to school forms.
-So if you have materials that they can take with them to review later, it will probably make more of an impression that just handing them your business card.
+So if you have materials that they can take with them to review later, it will probably make more of a lasting impression than just handing them your business card.

-- Reviews/recommendations – Finally, even in this world of online blogs, consumer review sites and internet addresses, word of mouth can still be one of the strongest business tools you will have.
+- Reviews/recommendations – Finally, even in this world of online blogs, consumer review sites, and internet addresses, word of mouth can still be one of the strongest business tools you will have.
 Don’t be shy.
-Ask current and former clients to spread the news about your child care.
-Maybe ask them to leave a review about your business.
+Ask current and former clients to spread the news about your childcare.
+Maybe ask them to leave a review of your business.
 Years ago I had a client that worked at a local company.
 Over the years that client has referred just about every parent in need of childcare in her office to me.
 I would say at least eight families have come from that one client.
 How’s that for word of mouth? build credibility for childcare